-The Aviation Bookshop - at the service of all aviation enthusiasts since the 1940s by April 2021.
+Cheques made payable to The Aviation Bookshop

+or you can pay via PayPal using info@aviation-bookshop.com All major credit cards accepted on twitter for events, news and special offers @ Avbookshop by April 2021.
 Based on this, HAL will have to submit the DPR by June 2021.
 A preliminary version of the Operational Requirements have been issued by Air HQ on 15 December 2020.
 HAL will provide feedback on the ORs to IAF shortly.